Platypus: Description

-Most of the platypus' small streamlined body is covered with short, dense, brown, fur that traps a layer of insulating air to keep the animal warm, both in and out of water.
+Most of the platypus' small streamlined body is covered with short, dense, brown fur that traps a layer of insulating air to keep the animal warm, both in and out of water.
 The fur coat is waterproof and consists of flattened guard hairs and curvy underfur hairs.
 It is one of the most densely furred mammals, behind only otters.
 It is also biofluorescent and glows cyan and green when under ultraviolet light; this may serve to camouflage it in low lighting from UV-sensitive predators.
+It is also unique among mammal in having hair pigmentation melanosomes that are hollow.
 The duck-like bill consists of a long snout and lower jaw which is covered in soft skin.
 The nostrils are located near the tip of the snout's dorsal surface, while the eyes and ears are just behind the snout in a groove which closes underwater.
 It has cheek pouches for storing food.
 The platypus's wide, flat tail is compared to a beaver's but is furry rather than scaly; it stores fat reserves and can act as a rudder during swimming.
 The legs are short and have a sprawling stance.
 Webbing is more significant on the front feet.
 While walking on land, the feet are folded up in knuckle-walking to protect the webbing.

 The platypus has an interclavicle in the shoulder girdle, a trait which they share in common with reptiles.
 As in many other aquatic and semiaquatic vertebrates, the bones show osteosclerosis, increasing their density to reduce buoyancy.
 Adult platypuses lack teeth and instead have heavily keratinised food-grinding pads.
 Young platypuses have one premolar tooth and two molars on each maxillae, and three molars on the dentaries.
 The first upper and third lower cheek teeth have only one major cusp, while the rest have two.
 They lose their teeth around the time they leave their natal burrow.

+The platypus lacks a functional stomach, due to the lack of genes necessary for creating and secreting pepsin proteases.
+However, the platypus's digestive tract has a pouch-like section that assists with nutrient absorption in the intestines.

 Male platypuses have an average length of 50 cm and weight of 1700 g, while females are smaller with an average length of 43 cm and weight of 900 g.
 The species follows Bergmann's rule, with individuals being larger the farther south they are, due to colder climates; there are local variations, however.
 The platypus has an average body temperature of about 32 C, lower than the 37 C typical of placental mammals.
 Research suggests this has been a gradual adaptation to harsh environmental conditions among the few marginal surviving monotreme species, rather than a general characteristic of past monotremes.